-11. Concentrations of Credit Risk
+12. Concentrations of Credit Risk

-The Company's customers are primarily small and medium sized companies in the biotechnology, drug discovery, drug delivery, specialty pharmaceuticals, therapeutics, clean technology, communications and networking, consumer and business products, electronics and computers, information services, internet consumer and business services and products, medical devices, semiconductor and software industry sectors.
+The Company's customers are primarily privately held companies and public companies which are active in the drug discovery and development, energy technology, internet consumer and business services, medical devices and equipment, software, drug delivery, information services, communications and networking, healthcare services, specialty pharmaceuticals, surgical devices, electronics and computer hardware, media/content/info, biotechnology tools, semiconductors, consumer and business products and diagnostic industry sectors.
 These sectors are characterized by high margins, high growth rates, consolidation and product and market extension opportunities.
-Value is often vested in intangible assets and intellectual property.
+Value for companies in these sectors is often vested in intangible assets and intellectual property.

-The largest portfolio companies vary from year to year as new loans are recorded and loans pay off.
-Loan revenue, consisting of interest, fees, and recognition of gains on equity interests, can fluctuate dramatically when a loan is paid off or a related equity interest is sold.
+Industry and sector concentrations vary as new loans are recorded and loans pay off.
+Loan revenue, consisting of interest, fees, and recognition of gains on equity and equityrelated interests, can fluctuate materially when a loan is paid off or a related warrant or equity interest is sold.
 Revenue recognition in any given year can be highly concentrated among several portfolio companies.

-For years ended December 31, 2012 and 2011, the Company's ten largest portfolio companies represented approximately 35.2% and 37.9% of the total fair value of the Company's investments in portfolio companies, respectively.
-At December 31, 2012 and 2011, the Company had eight and seven investments, respectively, that represented 5% or more of the Company's net assets.
-At December 31, 2012, the Company had six equity investments representing approximately 70.9% of the total fair value of the Company's equity investments, and each represented 5% or more of the total fair value of the Company's equity investments.
-At December 31, 2011, the Company had seven equity investments which represented approximately 63.8% of the total fair value of the Company's equity investments, and each represented 5% or more of the total fair value of such investments.
+For the years ended December 31, 2013 and December 31, 2012, our ten largest portfolio companies represented approximately 29.3% and 35.2% of the total fair value of our investments in portfolio companies, respectively.
+At December 31, 2013 and December 31, 2012, we had one and eight investments, respectively, that represented 5% or more of our net assets.
+At December 31, 2013, we had six equity investments representing approximately 75.7% of the total fair value of our equity investments, and each represented 5% or more of the total fair value of our equity investments.
+At December 31, 2012, we had six equity investments which represented approximately 70.9% of the total fair value of our equity investments, and each represented 5% or more of such investments.